What is special about this course?

 - Local economic development

-- Research methods (strongly recommended to continue to MSc.)
+- Research methods and techniques (strongly recommended to continue to MSc)

 How will I study my course?